Paige Powell: Life and career

 Powell was raised Southwest Portland, Oregon, the daughter of the founding partner of a successful insurance agency.
 Powell volunteered at Portland Zoo teaching chimpanzees sign language and playing with them as part of the chimpanzee enrichment program before she became the public affairs director at the zoo.
 She studied art in Greece before working at Blue Ribbon Sports.

 Powell moved to New York City in December 1980.
 She wanted to work for either film director Woody Allen in a production role or pop artist Andy Warhol at Interview magazine.
 "I approached both, and was offered two jobs, but it just so happened that the one at Interview, selling advertising, started first," she said.
-In 1982, Powell began working at Interview and was eventually promoted to the position of associate publisher.
+In 1981, Powell began working at Interview and was eventually promoted to the position of associate publisher.
 She became a regular at Warhol's Factory whilst also working part-time as a freelance photojournalist for the Japanese magazine Brutus.

 In April 1983, Powell held an exhibition with Jean-Michel Basquiat as the main artist.
 "I had some friends who had an apartment in New York but they were living in Geneva, so there was basically no furniture, and I asked if I could do a show in the apartment.
 My boyfriend at the time was one of Andy’s technical assistants and he thought I should really get Jean-Michel [for the exhibition]," she recalled.
 Graffiti artists Rammellzee, A-One, Lady Pink, Kool Koor, and Toxic were also included in the show.
 Powell sold some of Basquiat's paintings and eventually they began dating.
 Through their relationship, Basquiat and Warhol became close friends.
 In August 1983, Basquiat moved into a loft that Warhol owned on Great Jones Street in NoHo and soon they began collaborating.

-Although Powell and Basquiat ended their romantic relationship in 1984, she remained close friends with Warhol until his death in February 1987.
+Although Powell and Basquiat ended their romantic relationship in 1984, she remained close to Warhol, and they were constant companions until his death in February 1987.
 "We were attached like mittens.... we lived eight blocks from one another, we worked together and partied together.
-We ate the same macrobiotic food, had the same Japanese masseuse, used the same Olympus camera and even had the same haircut for a while."
+We ate the same macrobiotic food, had the same Japanese masseuse, used the same Olympus camera, and even had the same haircut for a while."
 They had discussed adopting a child together, and Warhol wanted to work with her directly on commissioned projects.
-At Warhol's burial, Powell placed a copy of Interview and a bottle of Beautiful Eau de Parfum by Estée Lauder into his grave before it was covered with earth.
+At Warhol's burial, Powell placed copies of the February and March issues of Interview and a bottle of Beautiful Eau de Parfum by Estée Lauder into his grave.